-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government may do and can't do to assist Australians overseas.
+Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Canadian Honorary Consul, Libreville

 Pont de Gué-Gué (1st Street behind the EU)